As Shutdowns Ease, Car Accidents Are Increasing in Rhode Island

 Is Driver Complacency Also to Blame for Accidents?

 For drivers who were still called into work during the pandemic, empty roads have become the new norm.
 Both they and drivers who are re-adjusting to traveling by car should take more precautions than they’re used to.
 During the shutdown, many drivers picked up bad habits like speeding or letting their phones distract them.
-While such behaviors are always dangerous, the decrease in traffic density may have allowed people to get away with things that might cause an accident now.
+While such behaviors are always dangerous, the decrease in traffic density may have allowed people to get away with things that might cause a car accident now.
 Watch out for these drivers whether you’re staying in the neighborhood or venturing onto a freeway.

 All of us can also do our part by checking in with ourselves before we get behind the wheel.
 Many people are still under considerable stress, which can itself be a distraction.
 All we can control while we’re on the road is our own behavior, but often, that can be the difference between a close call and a bad accident.